SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/2019-01-02-how-to-make-friends-in-sales.md

 ---
 **Conundrum:**

 The first 4 months on the sales floor, I would barely hit my quota, although, my effort told a different story 210 calls, 100 emails, and 100 voicemails.
 I began to question myself, my talent and skills, it got very existential.

 I would constantly annoy my training manager to do a one-on-one.
 I didn’t understand what I was doing incorrectly.
 Was it my tone?
 My pitch?
 My voice?
 Was I speaking too fast?
 Did I not come off as genuine?
 I assumed my name wasn’t the issue, I had already changed that twice.
 I went from Rishi Mathur to Ricky Mather to Richard Matters.

-## I
+Week after week with the same advice: “Your pitch is perfect, just slow down a bit more”.
+I felt trapped, in some type of weird,  glitchy matrix, where I relived the same moment over and over again like Bill Murray in Groundhog Day.

+**Inspiration:**

+Something had to change, inspired by BBC’s Sherlock, I started to look through all my rejections to sense any type of pattern.
+I listened to each call and reviewed all email responses.
+I noticed that no matter how much I pitched to these individuals, they were not going to buy from me due to their lack of trust in me.
+Call after call I had the same objections:

+- “$45!
+Wow!
+I will need to speak to my partner before making such an extravagant investment.”
+- “I understand that I keep coming back to your site, but no I don’t need your companies help.
+I will do it myself and pay each of these search engines directly even if it costs more.”
+- “You seem like a great salesman, but this doesn’t seem to fit us right.”
+- “Where can I download the one year trial version”
+- “We don’t have the budget right now, maybe in two months.”
+- “Can you send me a packet with more information…” *

+* _Sidenote: This objection is the most annoying.
+What more do you want.
+I literally gave you everything, I even read case studies to help put you to sleep, but sure I’ll send you a packet with more information. _